DitoHI/SimpleImageProcessing/README.md

 ### Histogram

 This class is used to get the histogram chart of the images.
-Here is basic example of get the histogram of the image.
+Here is basic example to get the histogram of the image.

 ```java
 ImageProcessing histo = new Histogram(image);